-The Naxerova lab is mainly interested in somatic evolution.
-We are using a variety of systems-level approaches to study the origins and consequences of somatic variation, blending computational and high-throughput wet lab methods.
-Our main focus is carcinogenesis.
-We are interested in understanding how processes of mutation and selection in normal (stem) cells set the stage for cancer evolution.
+The Naxerova lab’s research spans a variety of topics in cancer genetics and somatic evolution.
+We use interdisciplinary approaches to study the origins and consequences of somatic variation.
+We blend computational analysis, experimental work and mathematical modeling - whatever it takes!
+We are interested in understanding how processes of mutation and selection in normal (stem) cells set the stage for cancer evolution over long periods of time.
 Then, once a tumor develops, how does tissue-specific selection shape the cancer genome?
 How can we take advantage of genetic intra-tumor heterogeneity to gain insights into the life history of a cancer?
-We are particularly interested in the evolution of metastasis.
+Finally, the evolution of metastasis is a particular focus of the lab.
 Do metastases arise from distinct clones with special, genetically encoded properties or do they represent random samples of the primary tumor?
 Does metastatic spread happen early or late in tumor development?
 Do all metastases arise independently from the primary tumor, or do they give rise to each other?
-The answers to these questions have important clinical implications, but are difficult to study in human patients because it is challenging to reconstruct occult events that happened years before diagnosis.
-We have developed genetic techniques to determine the clonal architecture and lineage of cancer cells in human specimens, and collaborate with clinicians in utilizing these tools to further our understanding of cancer evolution.
+How heterogeneous are metastases?
+The answers to the questions above have important clinical implications but are difficult to study in human patients because it is challenging to reconstruct occult events that happened years before diagnosis.
+We have developed genetic techniques to determine the clonal architecture and lineage of cancer cells in human specimens and collaborate with clinicians in utilizing these tools to further our understanding of cancer evolution.